juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 * Titan X Pascal = Quadro P6000 = GTX 1080Ti = Quadro RTX 5000 = RTX 3060Ti </br>

 Quadro High End cards usually have more memory vs. GTX "Gaming" cards, but older games do Not use that amount of memory. </br>
-older cards have Larger transistor size = more power consumption at same performance level. </br>
+older cards also have Larger transistor size = more power consumption at same performance level. </br>
-older cards also have outdated [Legacy CUDA Compute Capability](https://developer.nvidia.com/cuda-legacy-gpus) version, and OpenGL version, [RTX cards "Newer" Compute capability](https://developer.nvidia.com/cuda-gpus) </br>
+and outdated [Legacy CUDA Compute Capability](https://developer.nvidia.com/cuda-legacy-gpus) version, & OpenGL version, [RTX cards "Newer" Compute capability](https://developer.nvidia.com/cuda-gpus) </br>
-The only advantage of some older cards is the compatibility with 32-Bits </br>
+The advantage of some older cards is the compatibility with 32-Bits </br>

 --------------------------